 The same story, but this time told from the perspective of my "boss", a perspective the older manager I was now talking to would likely identify with more.

-I was hoping both to make sure the manager knew that I knew there was a solution to this – and to make her want to affirm that she was the one that had the power to use it.
+I was hoping both to make sure the manager knew that I was aware of how this could be solved.
+And to make her want to confirm that she was the one that had the power to do it.

 The manager looked at me for a few seconds.
-I went quiet, wanting her to fill the silence first.
+I went quiet, wanting her to fill the silence first this time.

 She finally nodded, "yes."
 She said, "I think we should be able to do that.
 But we can only give you store credit."

-“That would be amazing,” I said, wanting her to feel good for helping me, “and store credit is perfect, I’m going right back to shopping with you guys.”
-She smiled for the first time.
+"That would be amazing," I said, wanting her to feel good for helping me, "and store credit is perfect, I’m going straight inside to grab the correct equipment."

 Mark stepped aside, and a couple of minutes later the manager had looked up all the serial numbers and issued me store credit for the hard drives we bought.

-Now while I used baiting and silence in this situation, the most important thing I did was to make sure the counterpart identified with me – or my boss.
+While I did use baiting and silence in this situation, the most important thing I did was to make sure my counterpart identified with me - or my boss.
 Whoever was more like them.

 And when you know just how to ask, that risk becomes even smaller.

-Want to learn how you can easily connect with others, and communicate in ways that will increase your influence and make people happily listen to you?
-Check out my online courses!
+PS: Do you want to learn how you can easily connect with others, and communicate in ways that will increase your influence and make people happily listen to you?
+Check out my online courses here.